Last Updated on

 One thing to keep in mind is that the roads in New Zealand are… well, crazy.
 They are narrow with low-to-no shoulder and incredibly windy.
 Honestly, we were lucky to travel so many major roads, at all!
 Don’t be surprised to find that certain places on your route are only accessible by dirt road.
 That’s right- dirt road.
 The fact is, although New Zealand is currently experiencing soaring attention around the world, it was relatively undiscovered until recently.
 The population outside of the few big cities is sparse, so road infrastructure was widely unnecessary.

-This West Coast road trip will take you to the following popular locations:
+This West Coast New Zealand South Island road trip itinerary will take you to the following popular locations:

 - Hokitika Glow Worm Dell